 Reporting agents often serve as a link between the IRS and businesses.
 The goal of RAs is effective and efficient IRS tax compliance and collection.
 They help employers to fulfill required tax deposits and informational tax filings to the federal government.

-Of course, as the IRS notes, "employers are ultimately responsible for the payment of income tax withheld," so choosing from the right payroll service providers list is critical.
+Of course, as the IRS notes about outsourcing payroll, "employers are ultimately responsible for the payment of income tax withheld," so choosing from the right payroll service providers list is critical.

 What to consider when choosing a payroll service